-Take notes of anything that doesn’t look right – a deduction you didn’t get, for example.
+Take notes of anything that doesn’t look right.
+For instance, ask yourself:

-For instance, if you owe a lot more tax this year, and you don’t know why, you can use the Prior-Year Comparison report to pinpoint the difference – and possibly fix the problem!
+- Do you owe more tax this year, but you aren’t sure why?
+Use TaxAct’s Prior-Year Comparison report to help yourself pinpoint the difference – and possibly fix the problem.

 Pay special attention to statements from the beginning and the end of the year that may have transactions from two years.
 You deduct expenses from the year of the transaction, regardless of when you pay your credit card bill.

-Don’t forget to actually file the extension, however.
+But don’t forget to actually file for the extension.
+You must complete Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, to qualify.
 It’s probably the easiest IRS form there is, but if you don’t file it, you can be hit with a failure-to-file penalty.